ziyoung/better-wilcom-docs/wilcom-docs/Modifying/productivity/Create_multiple_reflections.md

 ## To create reflected objects...

-1Select the object or design.
+1. Select the object or design.

-2Click the Reflect icon.
+2. Click the Reflect icon.
 The associated settings are activated.

-3Move the pointer to position duplicates.
+3. Move the pointer to position duplicates.

 ![MirrorMergeReflectPosition.png](assets/MirrorMergeReflectPosition.png)

 Tip: Press Shift to disable Auto-Scroll while using Mirror Merge.

-4Adjust the number of columns and rows required in the settings toolbar.
+4. Adjust the number of columns and rows required in the settings toolbar.
 Tab from field to field to enter values.

-5For more precise positioning, adjust spacing settings.
+5. For more precise positioning, adjust spacing settings.
 Press Enter to confirm.

-6Click to mark the reflection point and press Enter to confirm.
+6. Click to mark the reflection point and press Enter to confirm.

 ![MirrorMergeReflectMultiples.png](assets/MirrorMergeReflectMultiples.png)